Experience Builder

 Scheduling

 Finished with your experience, but you’re still a few days from launch day?
 Schedule your activation instead of waiting until the moment you’re ready to accept people into your workflow before clicking Activate Experience.
-On the Build panel, navigate to the timer icon to find the Schedule This Experience configuration.
+On the Build panel, navigate to the timer icon to find the Scheduler configuration.
+Select your date and time and add an optional comment to give your teammates extra context.
+Once saved, you can click Schedule Activation to confirm your selection.

 Once your experience is live, you can use the same steps to schedule deactivation.
 If you schedule your deactivation, you’ll need to select whether you want in-flight users at the time of deactivation to be purged or to continue until exiting.
-You can always change your scheduling date later by clicking Cancel Scheduled Deactivation in the top navigation.
+You can always change your scheduling date later by clicking Cancel Scheduled Deactivation in the actions toolbar.

 Deactivation and In-Flight Users